-It is important to note that the proposed staging sewer expansion plan as designed exceeds the threshold septic load to be removed within the Santuit River sub-watershed (4.1 kg/day-N) even though the Town makes up approximately half of the total sub-watershed area.
+It is important to note that the proposed staging sewer expansion plan as designed exceeds the threshold septic load to be removed within the Santuit River sub-watershed (4.1 kg/day-N, un-attenuated) even though the Town makes up approximately half of the total sub-watershed area.

-Note: Nitrogen removal data reported above is from the Town of Barnstable's wastewater planning GIS tool and reflects calculated existing nitrogen loading on a parcel by parcel basis based upon existing water use data.
+Nitrogen removal data reported above is from the Town of Barnstable's wastewater planning GIS tool and reflects calculated existing un-attenuated nitrogen loading based upon existing water use data.